*Updated: September 10th, 2020*

-Every type of Alt Coin will usually have many things in common with one another and Litecoin is of course no different.
-It’s a peer-to-peer currency that is exchanged over the internet almost instantly, with very minimal fees for both those who are sending it and those who are receiving it.
-Also, it is “open source” meaning that no one company or person controls it so it’s truly a global payment network that is completely decentralized and unmonitored by central authorities.
+All coins usually have assorted elements in common and LTC is of course no different.
+It’s a peer-to-peer currency exchanged over the internet almost instantly, imposing minimal fees on both senders and receivers.
+Also, it’s “open source”, meaning no singular company or person controls it so it’s truly a completely decentralized global payment network, unmonitored by central authorities.

-Litecoin was first released through an open source client on GitHub by Charlie Lee, who has a very impressive resume with previous positions at Google and Coinbase, where he worked as an engineer.
-A short two years later in November 2013, the aggregate value of LTC leaped 100% in just 24 hours, reaching a $1 billion market capitalization – the new crypto had officially “arrived”.
+Litecoin was initially released through an open source client on GitHub by Charlie Lee, who has an extremely impressive resume with previous engineering positions at Google and Coinbase.
+A short two years later in November 2013, the aggregate value leaped 100% in just 24 hours, reaching a $1 billion market capitalization, signalling the

-The other historical month for Litecoin was May 2017 when it became the first of the Top 5 (by market cap) Cryptocurrencies to adopt Segregated Witness, and then immediately after that it enjoyed the first Lightning Network transaction ever completed, transferring 0.00000001 LTC from Zürich to San Francisco in under 1 second.
-With excellent industry support, robust trade volume, and abundant liquidity, Litecoin has proven itself to be one of the better coins out there today and a valid medium of commerce.
+Its other historical month was May 2017 when it became the first of the Top 5 Cryptocurrencies (by market cap) to adopt Segregated Witness.
+It then immediately facilitated the first-ever Lightning Network transaction ever completed, sending 0.00000001 LTC from Zürich to San Francisco in under 1 second.
+With excellent industry support, robust trade volume, and abundant liquidity, it has proven itself to be one of the better options available today and a valid medium of commerce.

 How to Deposit at Online Casinos with Litecoin

-There are many pros with Litecoin since it is the 3rd most-listed Alt Coin after BTC and ETH at all of the major exchanges.
-One of its main strengths is that it has faster transaction speeds than other cryptocurrencies, making it more useful for smaller transactions, with the confirmations coming more quickly to complete the process.
+There are countless pros of Litecoin as it’s the 3rd most-listed coin after BTC and ETH at all major exchanges.
+One of its main strengths is faster transaction speeds compared to competitors, making it more useful for smaller sums, with confirmations coming quicker to complete the process.

-With these faster “block creation” times the amount of time between blocks is so small, more miners (the people who facilitate the transactions and make the blocks) get the opportunity to mine a larger number of blocks, thus earning more rewards for their efforts.
-These rewards should therefore be theoretically better-distributed among the community and, by extension, should make LTC even more decentralized than its competitors.
+Due to these faster “block creations”, the amount of time between them is so small, additional miners (the people facilitating everything and fabricating blocks) get the opportunity to mine a larger number, thus earning increased rewards for efforts.
+This remuneration should consequently be theoretically better-distributed among the community and by extension, make it additionally decentralized than its competitors.

-There are no real cons with Litecoin to speak of, however, one of it’s weaker points is that the block creation time is so fast that it occasionally results in the creation of more detached or “orphaned” blocks.
-This simply means that as you go along the production chain, miners sometimes don’t finish all of the steps needed to complete a transaction, leading to slower processing times.
-Which is obviously quite ironic since a main strength of LTC is that it has the inherent quality of being lightning-fast, as was just explained above.
+There aren’t really any cons to speak of, although one of its weaker points is creation time is so fast, it occasionally results in the birth of more detached or orphaned blocks.
+This simply means that as the production chain is followed, miners sometimes don’t finish all of the steps needed to finish a transfer and this leads to slower processing times.
+This is obviously quite ironic since one of its acknowledged strengths is the inherent quality of travelling at the speed of lightning.

-Other than that, the main restriction with Litecoin, and all cryptos in general, is that unless you can find a crypto ATM, you have to transfer back and forth between your personal accounts and wallets in order to move money around.
-However, almost 60% of all existing crypto ATMs support LTC which is higher than both Ethereum (45%) and Bitcoin Cash (33%), so once you find a machine you should be good to go.
+The other primary restriction with this and all coins in general, is that unless a crypto ATM can be found, it’s necessary to move balances back and forth between personal accounts and wallets.
+However, almost 60% of all ATMs in circulation support LTC, which is higher than both Ethereum (45%) and Bitcoin Cash (33%), so a supported machine should be fairly easy to find.

 Litecoin VS. Bitcoin

-Although they are similar in many ways, there are definitely some important differences between Litecoin and Bitcoin, and depending on which factors you choose to place more value on there will be one that’s better suited to your needs.
-As mentioned above, with LTC there are faster transaction times compared to BTC, coming in at 25% of the time at 2.5 minutes VS. 10 minutes, so those concerned with speed may have their answer.
+There are definitely some important differences between Litecoin and Bitcoin even though they’re similar in numerous ways and depending on which factors are valued, one will be better suited for certain situations.
+As mentioned, it’s faster than BTC, coming in at 25% of the time at 2.5 minutes VS. 10 minutes, so anyone concerned with speed has a viable solution.